 Authoritarian parents are not responsive to their child’s needs, which could produce psychological harm in the long term.
 They are not responsive or nurturing to their children, leading to feelings of insecurity and instability in the future.

-Children of authoritarian parents are more susceptible to mental illnesses when they are older.
-Many studies have shown that children with strict parents are more likely to have depression, anxiety, and have aggression issues than children with authoritative or permissive parents.
+This authoritarian approach affects the child’s mental health from a young age.
+As a result, children of authoritarian parents are more susceptible to mental illnesses when they are older.
+Many studies have shown that children with strict parents are more likely to have depression, anxiety, and have aggression issues than children with permissive parenting or authoritative parents.

 When a child has an authoritarian parent, they don’t get the opportunity to express themselves without getting judged or harshly scolded due to their parent’s strict rules.
 The harsh criticism can make them feel inferior compared to their peers and can cause them insecurity.